nerdbrained/darter_rapture/README.md

 # darter_rapture
-Analysis scripts for working with low-coverage whole-genome and RADseq+sequence capture (Rapture) data
+Analysis scripts for working with low-coverage whole-genome and RADseq+sequence capture (Rapture) data.
+Bait sequences are also included.